 Finally, you can create a watchlist of all your currencies of interest, and Coinbase will send you alerts following any significant price swings.

 4. Supported Currencies

-Both exchanges allow access to over 50 different cryptocurrencies, including Bitcoin, Ethereum, Uniswap, Cardano, Chainlink, Compound, and more.
-Check out respective lists of all supported currencies for Kraken vs Coinbase on their websites.
+Both exchanges allow access to over 50 cryptocurrencies, including Bitcoin, Ethereum, Uniswap, Cardano, Chainlink, Compound, and more.
+Check out their websites’ respective lists of all supported currencies for Kraken vs Coinbase.